cdbuzzell/TeamsRequests/README.md

 ![Teams Requests list settings](Images/List-TeamsRequests-Settings.gif)

 ## Create Power Automate flow
-### Or you can import the flow in the following step and update the various actions
+*Or you can import the flow in the [step after this](#or-import-the-power-automate-flow) and update the various actions*

 1. Browse to https://flow.microsoft.com